North Carolina Criminal Court Records

 Understanding the North Carolina Criminal Court System

 The North Carolina state court system can be grouped into two divisions, the Appellate Division and the Trial Division.
-The appellate division comprises of the Supreme Court and the Court of Appeals while the trial division comprises of Superior, District, Business, Small Claims and Recovery Courts.
+The appellate division comprises the Supreme Court and the Court of Appeals while the trial division comprises Superior, District, Business, Small Claims and Recovery Courts.
+Ultimately, most courts in the state hear felonies, misdemeanors or infractions, based on their judicial authorities.
 Basically, the North Carolina state court system can be broken down as follows:

 Court of Appeals